Visiting Bartle Frere safely

 - solid containers to store food as native rats will chew through non-solid materials

-- at least one form of communication equipment, preferably a satellite phone or an Emergency Position Indicating Radio Beacon (EPIRB), as mobile phone coverage is limited and unreliable.
+- at least one form of communication equipment, preferably a satellite phone or a Personal Location Beacon (PLB), as mobile phone coverage is limited and unreliable.

 Wooroonooran National Park is open 24 hours a day.
 The Bartle Frere trail may be closed during the wet season, between December and April.
 Additional closures may occur for management purposes including pest plant and animal control.

 Camping permits are required for camping in Wooroonooran National Park and along the Bartle Frere trail and fees apply.
+There are 4 designated camping areas along the Bartle Frere trail.
+There is no camping available outside of the 4 designated camping areas.
+The Bartle Frere trail camping areas each have a maximum of 8 people per night per camping area with a maximum group size of 4 people.
+See camping for more information.
 A camping tag with your booking number must be displayed at your campsite.

 Domestic animals are not permitted in Wooroonooran National Park.